-Responsible in Division Tasks Status Next steps - the conventions either have already a global coverage, or - they are protocols to conventions with global coverage and so introduce specific regional provisions building on the global ones, or - they were established to serve a specific regional goal like e.g. the infrastructure agreements to determine a plan of regional network development, or - the discussion on the process to open up the instrument has taken place in the relevant working party (reference e.g. to discussion in SC.1 regarding AETR) 5.4 At its 64th session, SC.3 exchanged WPs Review Review in clusters by relationship of the information on the impact of the modes of transport (road, secretaries COVID-19 outbreak on inland rail, inland waterways, existing legal instruments and navigation and found it desirable to intermodal) the relationship make make an assessment of conventions between the existing legal recommendations and agreements under the ECE instruments and make (by 2022) purview and ECE resolutions in the recommendations.
-If needed field of inland water transport in terms and deemed appropriate of preparedness for similar situations. either for strategic purposes or because the demand of At its sixty-fifth session, SC.3 noted business environment, such that the Convention relating to the recommendations, their Unification of Certain Rules adoption and their possible concerning Collisions in Inland implementation could take Navigation, the Convention on the place at earlier stages.
-Registration of Inland Navigation Vessels and the Convention on the Measurement of Inland Navigation Vessels were not directly related to special circumstances due to the pandemic situation.
+- the conventions either have already a global coverage, or - they are protocols to conventions with global coverage and so introduce specific regional provisions building on the global ones, or - they were established to serve a specific regional goal like e.g. the infrastructure agreements to determine a plan of regional network development, or - the discussion on the process to open up the instrument has taken place in the relevant working party (reference e.g. to discussion in SC.1 regarding AETR). - 5.4 Review relationship of the

+At its 64th session, SC.3 exchanged information on the impact of the

+Review in clusters by modes of transport (road,

+WPs secretaries

+Tasks Status Next steps Responsible in Division

+existing legal COVID-19 outbreak on inland rail, inland waterways, existing legal instruments and make recommendations (by 2022) COVID-19 outbreak on inland navigation and found it desirable to make an assessment of conventions and agreements under the ECE purview and ECE resolutions in the field of inland water transport in terms of preparedness for similar situations.

+At its sixty-fifth session, SC.3 noted that the Convention relating to the Unification of Certain Rules concerning Collisions in Inland Navigation, the Convention on the Registration of Inland Navigation Vessels and the Convention on the Measurement of Inland Navigation Vessels were not directly related to special circumstances due to the pandemic situation.
 In 2021-2022, SC.3 and SC.3/WP.3 were invited to consider amendments to AGN and SC.3 resolutions aimed to enhance resilience of the sector to the pandemics situations, proposed by the secretariat.

 An internal task force was established to review legal instruments in the context of this task.
-The task force identified a number of opportunities, issues or risks in relation to specific conventions as follows: - International Convention on the Harmonization of Frontier Controls of Goods, 21 October 1982 - opportunity: digitalization
+The task force identified a number of opportunities, issues or risks in relation to specific conventions as follows: